KatrooXp/cloud-and-devops-lab/Linux/README.md

     curl -s "URLaddressishere" | grep -oE 'href="([^"]+)"'| cut -d'"' -f2 | xargs -P 0 wget

 ## Task34
-Зупинити процеси, які працюють понад 5 днів.  a) використовувати killall; b) команду ps / killall не використовувати.
+Stop processes that have been running for more than 5 days. a) use killall; b) do not use the ps / killall command.

 Commands for option b:
 1. list the elapsed time and process ID of running processes in Linux: ps -eoetime=,pid=